jsoftware/j-playground/README.md

 # J Playground

-A web-based J language engine. (prototype version)
+A web-based J console for those who want to explore J without the setup burden of local install. (prototype version)

 =====
 Unbox